tensorflow/tensorflow/tensorflow/lite/g3doc/guide/reduce_binary_size.md

 Note: This feature is currently experimental and available since version 2.4 and may change.

-## Known issues/limitations

-1. Selective Build for C API and iOS version is not supported currently.

 ## Selectively build TensorFlow Lite with Bazel

 This section assumes that you have downloaded TensorFlow source codes and